 Just as there are rules that apply when driving a vehicle on the street, there are waterway rules that apply when driving a boat on the water.
 These rules are used internationally, and they are enforced by the United States Coast Guard and local agencies.
-You should be aware of these rules and follow them whenever you encounter another vessel on the water.
+It is your responsibility to be aware of these rules and follow them whenever you encounter another vessel on the water.

-In various geographic locations, certain rules prevail that may be unique to the locale.
+Keep in mind that in various geographic locations, certain rules prevail that may be unique to the locale.
 Each state also has laws and boating limitations that may be applicable only within their boundaries.
-It is the operator's responsibility to seek out this information and become familiar with all safety-related information, laws and rules governing boating operation.
+It is the operator's responsibility to seek out this information and become familiar with all safety related information, laws and rules governing boating operation.